chaz23/project-stallion/README.md

 ## Version 1.0.0
 Download data from individual races from Betfair and William Hill.
-Data captured every second and stored as CSV files with columns:
+Capture data every second and store as CSV files with columns:

   **Betfair**
   1. Horse name